twggn/geeknight/README.md

 # Folders of interest

-* `generator` - this is the main source code, rest are all generated source code that can be ignored
+* `content` - this is the main source code, rest are all generated source code that can be ignored
-* `generator/assets` - contains all assets
+* `content/assets` - contains all assets
-* `generator/assets/app.sass` - contains the main stylesheet
+* `content/assets/app.sass` - contains the main stylesheet
-* `generator/assets/img/speakers` - contains speaker images
+* `content/assets/img/speakers` - contains speaker images
-* `generator/content` - content for each geek night
+* `content/index.html` - content for current geek night
-* `generator/layouts` - layouts for default and archive versions
+* `layouts` - layouts for default and archive versions
-* `generator/Rules` - routing rules
+* `Rules` - routing rules

 # Front-End Development